Supinfo: Certificates

 The training is validated by a diploma, registered by a national commission within the National Professional Certification Register (RNCP), after the decision of the National Professional Certification Commission (CNCP), at Level I.

 In addition to the degree delivered by the school, all SUPINFO students will obtain official professional certificates from Microsoft, Oracle Corporation, Cisco, IBM, Sun Microsystems, Mandriva, Novell or Apple Inc. Though, the costs for the Microsoft, Cisco, Mandriva and Novell certifications are included in the school fees.

 Legal status

-Legally, the school is a non-profit organisation in France. from 2009 to 2020 it was an SAS.
+The school was a non-profit organisation in France. from 2009 to 2020 it was an SAS.
+In 2020, after filing for bankruptcy, Supinfo was bought by the for-profit S.A.S. (limited liability company) IONIS Education Group, which owns it since.